Starring: Donovan Leitch, Jill Schoelen and Brad Pitt

 1 female killed offscreen

-1 female head beaten against a photocopy machine
+1 female had her head beaten against a photocopy machine

 1 male impaled on the arse with flag pole through a trampoline